ATechAjay/AJ-90-JS/Week 1 (JavaScript Essentials)/README.md

 #### Variable declaration

-- When we first time create a variale, we declare it.
+- When we first time create a Variable, we declare it.
 This process is known as variable declaration.

 - To declare a variable, we use the let, var and const keyword followed by the variable name.